GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 **Downloading the code**

 This repository is only a placeholder and source of information.
+It is not updated since 25.01.2023.
 The code should be downloaded now from https://github.com/GodModeUser/Delphi-LightSaber